Wish You Were Here (musical)

 Wish You Were Here is a musical with a book by Arthur Kober and Joshua Logan and music and lyrics by Harold Rome.
 The musical was adapted from Kober's 1937 play, Having Wonderful Time, and revolves around a summer camp for adults.
+It is known for the song "Wish You Were Here".

 Synopsis

 Act I

 The show opens with a P.A. announcement welcoming a busload of new guests to Camp Karefree, a two-week summer camp for adults in the Catskills.
 Camp host Lou Kandel gives the newcomers, mostly women, the rundown of the place; first, he introduces the waiters, mostly college men.
 Then he tells everyone the two rules - Camp Karefree cares for you, and when the lights flicker the girls go to the girls' side and the boys go to the boys' ("Camp Karefree Song").